HL7/davinci-ecdx/input/pagecontent/security.md

 - Additionally Protected Information
 - Security Contexts for Da Vinci IGs

-At present, no additional CDex specific security and privacy requirements have been identified.
+**At present, no additional CDex specific security and privacy requirements have been identified.**
-{:.bg-warning}

 </div>